Introduction to GRE Reading Comprehension

 The same way when the passage says, ‘as Haggin put it’, they’re actually agreeing with what Haggin said.
 That is where we’re getting the authors opinion.
 You can see that that was a concluding statement.

 Over here it didn’t really end the debate in a clear sense, it provided what the author felt was their opinion on Mendelssohn and they tried to support their opinion with Haggin’s critical input.

 So we can see the structure of this was of the following type – we saw a problem statement, we saw some background info, we got one view on Mendelssohn, we got another view on Mendelssohn, finally we got the author’s opinion which is supported by this quote of Haggin’s.
 That is the structure of the passage that we just saw.

 We could see how the argument was advanced, how it was supported by different views and what note it concluded on.
 Now when you put all of the nuances of this passage in your mind, you’re very certain about what the author felt as opposed to what the general opinion was.

-So, I hope this gives you a clear idea on what these two types of passages are and how it could help you arrive at what the passage is trying to say, what it really wants to convey and how it’s done.
+So, I hope this gives you a clear idea on what these two types of GRE Reading Comprehension passages are and how it could help you arrive at what the passage is trying to say, what it really wants to convey and how it’s done.

 Strategy for Long passages

-Now before I close for today, I also want to provide a small strategy for a long passages because I know we didn’t look at any of those today.
-Both of the passages were relatively short ones but nothing for you to fear- long passages are very similar in structure to the short ones.
+Now before I close for today – here are proven GRE Reading Comprehension strategies for long passages.
+Both of the RC passages we looked at today were relatively short ones but nothing for you to fear- long GRE passages are very similar in structure to the short ones.

 They have all of the same elements, typically they just have more details.
 So if you get a view, it may get a little bit more explanation on that view or something supporting that view.